relevant-ai/RelevantCardsDocumentation/DOCS.md

 let h = toString(55) // Produces "55"
 ```

-## Rich Text
+### Rich Text: `small`, `bold`, `italic`, and `color`

-Because the output of a REL function is often used for interface skinning, we occasionally need to output rich text.
+Because the output of a REL function is often used for skinning user interfaces, we occasionally need to output rich text.
 For this purpose we may assume that all strings in REL have an abstract *default* font.
-The following methods simply applies transformatons to that font.
-Once a string is applied any of these methods, it becomes rich text and may fail to perform some string manipulation methods such as `join`.
-Other functions like `concat` or the `+` operation work properly on rich text.
+The following methods simply apply transformatons to that font.
+The results of these methods are always rich text, and may fail to perform some string manipulation methods such as `join`.
+Other functions like `concat` or the `+` operator do work properly on rich text.

 The `small` method/function makes the font size about `0.8` times smaller.
 Examples: `"Hello World".small`, `small("Hello World")`.